STS-133: Cracks in the external tank

+After attempts to get NASA's attention, former field service technician Dave Hromanik, then employed as an Electrical and Instrument Technician at the Elrama Power Station, asked Dr. Douglas Osheroff of the CAIB, who Dave had met at the June 12, 2003 public hearing, to persuade NASA to stand down and begin a root cause investigation into the stringer cracking.
+The investigation revealed that 94 out of 108 stringers were cracked, which would have caused a disaster reminiscent of the Challenger disaster.
+NASA repaired the defective stringers, also found on the ET slated for use on the STS-134 mission, and the remaining launches were successful.

 Johannes Kepler ATV rescheduled

 The launch date of February 24, 2011, was officially set after the Flight Readiness Review meeting on February 18, 2011.
 Reviews of previous problems, including the GUP vent line connection, external tank foam and external tank stringer cracks, were found to be positive.
 Additionally, flight rules which required a 72-hour separation between dockings at the International Space Station threatened to delay the launch by at least a day due to the delayed launch of the ESA's uncrewed Johannes Kepler ATV supply craft.
 Managers instead decided to press ahead with the countdown allowing for a possible stand down; had docking issues arisen with the ATV, STS-133 would have stood down for 48 hours.
 The Kepler ATV docked successfully at 15:59 UTC, February 24, 2011.

 Launch attempts

 All times Eastern Time, first 5 are while daylight saving time was in effect (EDT), attempt 6 is during outside of daylight saving (EST).
 Because of this, the final "turnaround" category should be 111 days, 2 hours, 49 minutes, it is not due to automatic formatting.